Browser does not support script.

 Centres around contemporary issues in child protection and children's rights

-Opportunity for students to exchange ideas and experiences with those from different disciplines
+Opportunity for you to exchange ideas and experiences with those from different disciplines

 Located in the heart of London.